 Climb El Penol

-El Penol overlooks a man made lake caused by the construction of a hydroelectric dam in the area.
-Filled with small Islands that make for an amazing view it is said to “be the best view in the world” by locals however I can confirm it is not, but the view is still breathtaking and worth a look.
+El Penol overlooks a man-made lake caused by the construction of a hydroelectric dam in the area.
+Filled with small Islands that make for an amazing view, it is said to “be the best view in the world” by locals, however, I can confirm it is not, but the view is still breathtaking and worth a look.

-Getting to El Penol – From the centre of town walk towards the water front street Calle 32 and catch any bus heading to Medellin.
+From the center of Guatape walk towards the waterfront street Calle 32 and catch any bus heading to Medellin.
 Simply tell the driver you’re going to El Penol and get on.

 Play Paintball in Pablo Escobar’s Mansion